Odette School of Business

 The Odette School of Business (OSB) is the business school of the University of Windsor in Windsor, Ontario.
 The school offers various programs with focus in Accounting, Human Resources, Finance, Supply Chain and Business Analytics, Marketing, and Strategy and Entrepreneurship.
 Odette School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-Applicants do not need to have professional experience, but a Graduate Management Admission Test (GMAT) score of 550 is required.
+Applicants to Odette's MBA program do not need to have professional experience, but a Graduate Management Admission Test (GMAT) score of 550 is required.